SanderSass/FinalAssignment_JAVA3_NHL/startDocument.md

-# StartDocument for Java Finals application resit - Train station
+# StartDocument for reset Java Finals application - Train station

 Startdocument of:

-- Tung Do Xuan, 4679687
+- Dung Do Xuan,

 - Sander Siimann, 4767667

 ## Problem Description

-- A train station application that allows the following:
-  - A passenger can sign up with their name and date of birth.
-  - A passenger can purchase a ticket and buy a meal for their trip.
-  - A ticket can show departure, arrival date, price, what type of meal, and whether it is a first or a second class. •
-  - A meal contains 2 options for special and normal meal with portion and drink.
-  - A train station can show all the trips, the profits, expenses, all trip history and add train company.
-  - A train company can book a ticket, get trip history, add employees, refund tickets, schedule trips, find all employees and cancel the flight.
-  - A trip can add passengers, get trip costs and check ticket availability.
-  - A train can calculate the cost of the train according to its total distance and fuel consumption.
-  - An employee can see their salary and it differs between roles (Train conductor, conductor assistance, server).
+This project consists of multiple methods to manage the train system.
+The following functionalities will be:

+- Book the train ticket with two options
+- Order the meal with two options
+- Shows the list of passengers per ticket class
+- Shows

+### Classes

+- TrainStation
+- TrainCompany
+- Trip
+- Train
+- Person
+  - Passenger
+  - Conductor
+  - Operator
+- Ticket
+  - FirstClassTicket
+  - SecondClassTicket
+- Meal
+  - NormalMeal
+  - SpecialMeal

 ### Input & Output